 - If you have a chemical namely methylene blue.
 Add 5-6 droplets into the water.
-Because this helps to heal the injuries or any other damages of fish that happen when you collect the fish.
+Because this helps to heal the injuries or any other damage to fish that happen when you collect the fish.

 Place your container in the aquarium for 20 minutes.
 These 20 minutes help fish to adapt to new water.
-Because Koi Angelfish are unable to tolerate sudden changers.
+Because Koi Angelfish are unable to tolerate sudden changes.